Endogenous distress contagion in a dynamic interbank model: how possible future losses may spell doom today: Abstract

-Within our balance sheet construction, we have, so far, focused exlusively on direct links between the banks given by their interbank liabilities.
-However, as in~\cite{glasserman2016contagion}, one could also interpret each $L_{ij}$ as a more general (indirect) link, measuring how exposed one believes bank $j$ is to worries about the future solvency of bank $i$, e.g.~due to similarities between the two banks' operations and their general circumstances, or because bank $j$ is perceived as vulnerable to worries about other banks in general.
-Returning to our introductory discussion of SVB and the 2023 banking crisis, such a setup could model the distress contagion seen in the U.S.~system as well as the global spillover, including the collapse of the already vulnerable Credit Suisse.
-Naturally, as with the typically unobservable interbank positions, any indirect links would need to be estimated or calibrated to data in some way, but this lies beyond the scope of the present work.
+In our discussion of the interbank system, we have, so far, focused exclusively on direct links between the banks given by their interbank liabilities.
+However, similarly to the setting of~\cite{glasserman2016contagion}, one could also interpret each $L_{ij}>0$ as a more general (indirect) link, measuring how exposed one believes bank $j$ is to worries about the future solvency of bank $i$, e.g.~due to similarities between the two banks' operations and their general circumstances or simply because bank $j$ is perceived as vulnerable to worries about other banks in general.
+Returning to our discussion of SVB and the 2023 U.S.~banking crisis, such a setup could model the distress contagion seen in the U.S.~financial system as well as the global spillover, including the collapse of the already vulnerable Credit Suisse.
+One may also want to consider $L_{ii}>0$ to model feedback loops within perceived solvency with respect to concerns about a given bank itself, as would have been the case for SVB.
+Naturally, as with the generally unobservable interbank positions, any such indirect links would need to be estimated or calibrated to data in some way, but this lies beyond the scope of the present work.

+While our contributions are focused on distress contagion and, correspondingly, the role of mark-to-market versus historical price accounting rules, there are several critical aspects of the 2023 banking crisis that warrant further investigation.
+In particular, SVB's failure materialised as a depositor run, the details of which have spurred research on supervision, the role of uninsured deposits, and the multi-faceted nature of links between interest rates and bank stability (see, e.g., \cite{acharya2023}).
+Moreover, there is a need to re-examine traditional assumptions about the liquidity demands of depositors and the implications for liquidity creation, bank runs, and regulation (\cite{dietrich2023}).
+We do not address these issues within this work.

 \begin{remark} Note that our solvency-based default rule implicitly covers the liquidity problem as well, since bank $i$ can cover its liabilities at maturity if and only if the realized capital at $T$ is nonnegative.
 In the multiple maturity setting of Section~\ref{sec:Kmaturity}, liquidity is distinct from solvency and will be modelled explicitly.
-If only the liquidity problem is desired, the default times can be reformulated to $\tau_i = T+\ind{K_i(T) \geq 0}$, i.e., bank $i$ is in default if and only if it has insufficient capital at maturity to cover its obligations, akin to~\cite{banerjee2022pricing}. \end{remark}
+If only the liquidity problem is desired, the default times can be reformulated to $\tau_i = T+\ind{K_i(T) \geq 0}$, i.e., bank $i$ is in default if and only if it has insufficient capital at maturity to cover its obligations, akin to~\cite{banerjee2022pricing}.
+In this way, defaults would only occur at the terminal time and replicate the system of, e.g.,~\cite{GK10}.
+Notably, as the set of defaults at maturity are a subset of those determined from \eqref{eq:default}, clearing with liquidity-only defaults will result in a financial system that appears healthier than when utilizing the solvency-based defaults considered herein. \end{remark}

 \begin{remark} Throughout this work we assume that the interbank network is fixed even as the mark-to-market value of obligations can fluctuate.
 As we assume all valuations are taken w.r.t.\ the risk-neutral measure $\P$, and under the assumption that banks are risk-neutral themselves, in equilibrium the banks have no (expected) gains by altering the network structure by buying or selling interbank obligations.
 Moreover, in reality, these interbank markets may not be liquid; therefore, transacting to buy or sell interbank debt could be accompanied by transaction costs and price slippage which discourage any such modifications to the network. \end{remark}